This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - The patient has problems sleeping.

-- The patient has trouble breathing, chest pain, or a fast heartbeat.
+- The patient has shortness of breath, chest pain, or a fast heartbeat.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.